Partition function (statistical mechanics): Grand canonical partition function

 This can be contrasted to the canonical partition function above, which is related instead to the Helmholtz free energy.

-It is important to note that the number of microstates in the grand canonical ensemble may be much larger than in the canonical ensemble, since here we consider not only variations in energy but also in particle number.
+The number of microstates in the grand canonical ensemble may be much larger than in the canonical ensemble, since here we consider not only variations in energy but also in particle number.
 Again, the utility of the grand canonical partition function is that it is related to the probability that the system is in state $i$: